unstoppablecarl/downsync/src/markdown/downsync-rules.md

 - Units with a Stun token roll 2d6 and pick the lowest die
 - Units with both an Overwatch and Stun Token roll 1d6

-Units will react in order of reaction roll from highest to lowest.
+Units will act in order of reaction roll from highest to lowest.
 The activating Player wins ties between opposing units.
 Ties between friendly units act in an order determined by the controlling player.

 #### Resolve Reactions

-In reaction roll order, each Unit may resolve a move or Unit Activation.
-Instead of performing a move or Unit Activation, a Unit may hold its reaction by reducing the value of its reaction die by 1.
+In reaction roll order, each Unit may resolve a Unit Activation.
+Instead of performing a Unit Activation, a Unit may hold its reaction by reducing the value of its reaction die by 1.
 Units not in the activating Taskforce (that would have already been Refreshed) are Refreshed immediately before resolving their reaction movement or activation.